koriroys/pakyow-docs/docs/helpers/sending_data.md

 The `send` helper is an easy way to send a file or data in the response:

     ruby:
-    app.send your_file
+    send a_file

 You can pass it a file or a path.
 You can also pass the file name and the mime type (which is guessed if not provided):

     ruby:
-    app.send your_file, 'text/xml', 'xml_data.xml'
+    send a_file, 'text/xml', 'xml_data.xml'

-It can also send data:
+It can also send data (a mime type must be provided in this case):

     ruby:
-    app.send your_data, 'text/xml'
+    send some_data, 'text/xml'